LoGosX/HandwrittenDigitRecognition/README.md

-TODO: better readme

 # What is it
-Simple webpage where you can draw a digit using mouse and my model built with Tensorflow will predict what digit it is.
+A webpage where you can draw a digit using mouse and my model built with Tensorflow will predict what digit it is.
-The model is just a plain Neural Network with two hidden layers (100 neurons each, using ReLU activation).
+The model is a plain Neural Network with two hidden layers (100 neurons each, using ReLU activation).
 Built using Python 3.

 ## How to use: